Brandon Copeland (linebacker): Baltimore Ravens

 On April 27, 2013, Copeland signed with the Baltimore Ravens as an undrafted free agent.
 He was waived on August 31.

 Tennessee Titans

 Copeland was signed to the Tennessee Titans practice squad on October 8, 2013.
 He was released from the Titans practice squad on November 5, and re-signed to the practice squad on November 12.
 Copeland signed with Tennessee to a future contract on December 31.

+Orlando Predators

+On February 13, 2015, Copeland was assigned to the Orlando Predators of the Arena Football League (AFL).
+On March 6, 2015, Copeland was placed on the refused to report list by the Predators.
+On April 7, 2015, Copeland was placed on other league exempt list by the Predators.

 Detroit Lions

 On March 22, 2015, Copeland participated in the NFL Veterans Combine.
 On April 7, Copeland signed a one-year contract with the Detroit Lions.
 After participating in the combine, he and Ifeanyi Momah were the only participants to be offered contracts.

 In 2017, Copeland suffered a torn pectoral in the Lions' first preseason game and was ruled out for the season.

 New York Jets

 On March 19, 2018, Copeland signed with the New York Jets.
 He played in 16 games with 10 starts, recording 35 combined tackles, and five sacks.

 On March 25, 2019, Copeland re-signed with the Jets.
 He was suspended for the first four games of the 2019 season by violating the league's policy on performance-enhancing substances.
 He was reinstated from the suspension on October 7 and activated prior to Week 6.

 In Week 9 against the Miami Dolphins, Copeland recorded a team-high 9 tackles and sacked Ryan Fitzpatrick once in the 18–26 loss.